 Advance Care Planning

-Your advance directives can describe the kind of treatment you would want, depending on your level of illness.
-For example, a directive may describe the level of care you would expect to receive in the event that you are unlikely to recover from a medical condition, or if you become permanently unconscious.
-Advance directives inform your physician in writing that there may be some certain types of treatment that you wish to avoid.
-However, advanced directives can also declare that there are other treatment options you are willing to pursue no matter what the level of illness.
-Advance directives are filed at the hospital as well as with your primary care provider.
+Your Advance Directives describe the treatment you would want to receive, depending on your level of illness, such as the care you would expect to receive in the event that you are deemed unlikely to recover from a medical condition or if you become permanently unconscious.
+Advance Directives inform your physician, in writing, that there may be specific medical treatments you wish to avoid.
+Advanced Directives may also declare specific treatment options that you are willing to pursue, no matter the level of illness.
+Advance Directives are filed at the hospital, as well as with your primary care provider.

-Upon admission to the hospital, you should bring a current copy of your advance directives.
-Individual situations and wishes change, so the hospital cannot assume the validity of any previous or current admission advance directives on file with us.
+Upon admission to the hospital, please bring a copy of your most up-to-date Advance Directives; individual situations and wishes change, therefore the hospital cannot assume the validity of the Advanced Directives that were provided at a previous, or current, hospital admission.

-If you have questions or concerns regarding advance directives, the hospital encourages you to talk with your physician and loved ones.
-If you need additional information about how to execute an advance directive, please contact the Care Management Department at (603) 335-8144.
-To learn more about Advance Care Directives and to index forms visit the Foundation for Healthy Communities.
+If you have questions or concerns regarding Advance Directives, Frisbie encourages you to talk with your physician and loved ones.
+For additional information about how to execute an Advance Directive, please contact the Care Management Department at (603) 335-8144.
+To learn more about Advance Care Directives. visit the Foundation for Healthy Communities.